NextronSystems/thor-manual/usage/scan.rst

 Here are some examples:

+Scan only with ProxyShell related signatures:

 .. code-block:: none

-  thor64.exe --init-selector ProxyShell
+  thor64.exe --signature-include ProxyShell

 You can pass multiple selector keywords separated by comma:

 .. code-block:: none

-  thor64.exe --init-selector RANSOM,Lockbit
+  thor64.exe --signature-include RANSOM,Lockbit

 Or filter a set of signatures that only cause false positives in your environment:

 .. code-block:: none

-  thor64.exe --init-filter AutoIt
+  thor64.exe --signature-exclude AutoIt

 It is important to note that while these features offer flexibility and customization, we recommend utilizing a limited signature set only for specific use cases.
 This approach is particularly suitable when scanning exclusively for indicators related to a specific campaign.
-By understanding the proper utilization of Init Selectors and Init Filters, users can optimize their scanning process and effectively identify targeted threats.
+By understanding the proper utilization of Signature Includes and Excludes, users can optimize their scanning process and effectively identify targeted threats.

 The main advantages of a reduced signature set are: